colab-nyuad/HyperKGQA/README.md

 ### Using pretrained models

-In the following example, we load a saved kgqa checkpoint and evaluate its performance on the samples of the QA dataset and print some questions from the dataset to explore the predicted answers.
+In the following example, we load a saved kgqa checkpoint, evaluate its performance and print some questions from the dataset to explore the predicted answers.

 ```python
 import argparse